 Statement by Deputy Permanent Representative Anna Evstigneeva at UNSC briefing on the situation in Afghanistan

-We took note of Secretary-General’s report on the situation in Afghanistan and would like to make the following points.
+We took note of Secretary-General’s report on the situation in the long-suffering Afghanistan.
+On our part, we would like to make the following points.

 On 29 August, the Security Council held a rather meaningful discussion dedicated to the anniversary of the ignominious 20-year long campaign in Afghanistan and its sad consequences – the consequences that the people of Afghanistan have been dealing with until this day.

 Today, our Western colleagues under the lead of the United States still deplore (i.a. when speaking from the General Assembly podium) the horrendous results of the 12 months that the Taliban has been staying in power.
 At the same time, they try to shift responsibilities and blame the new authorities for the failure of the 20-year-long war and the deteriorating situation in Afghanistan.

 The current political situation in Afghanistan is very complicated indeed.
 Security risks cause growing concern.
 Terrorist attacks carried out by the fighters of ISIL-Khorasan are again disturbing the country.
 Those heinous attacks target representatives of religious and ethnic minorities, including women and children.
 At the beginning of September, two employees of the Russian Embassy in Kabul died tragically at the hands of terrorists.
 It is clear that ISIL seeks to use all of its resources in order to shatter the domestic situation in Afghanistan, instill the feeling of fear and despair in the population, and create a hotbed of instability, which can ultimately spread to the Central Asia and then Russia.
 We perceive it as an attempt to demonstrate the inability of the Talib authorities to control the situation in the country.